A very clever Pret A Manger marketing strategy with the help of mainstream media.

 Yet, Pret will not only survive, Pret will thrive again.
 And in order to thrive and keep accumulating millions and billions, Pret needs to cut at the bottom and “sacrifice” those who already lose everything anyway.

 Hardly is JAB/Reimann nor Pret struggling.
-Pret even was one of THE FIRST companies to try and cut hours of low-wage workers back in March.
+Pret even was one of THE FIRST companies to try and cut hours of low-wage workers back in March 2020 at the outset of the pandemic.
 What was so vile was that Pret announced the cuts a day after starting the NHS coffee freebie and 50% food rebate to NHS workers to divert away from the cuts.
 Pret used NHS staff two-fold, PR of course and as a smoke screen to hide how Pret really treat their own employees DURING a pandemic, let alone in general.
 And this was pre-lockdown and at the start of the pandemic becoming obvious to us all.
 I also write about this extensively in “To NHS Employees” after I was contacted by Pret employees with the news of Pano Christou’s email to all shops about the cuts.
 I then immediately tweeted to the press and all hell broke loose resulting in Pret to revert the cut decision for a while until the big job cuts were announced in July 2020 after I was leaked a video by a Pret staff … and so it keeps continuing with doing “anything” to survive.

 Link to Tweet by an NHS worker.